Visit the Sheringham Point Lighthouse

 Please enjoy your visit to the Sheringham Point Lighthouse.
 You are welcome to walk around the grounds, but please stay away from cliff edges and other hazards, and do not climb on the railings.
 Visitors are cautioned that the exposed site can be treacherous in poor weather – high winds and rogue waves can be dangerous.

 Please note the restrictions posted on the sign to the left (also posted on site) – no camping, please do not leave any garbage behind, and clean up after your pets.
 Motorized vehicles (except for service vehicles) are not allowed on site, and we ask that you leave your metal detector at home and also that you adhere to noise bylaws, in order not to interfere with the enjoyment of other visitors or of our neighbours.

 Thank you for your interest in the Sheringham Point Lighthouse.
 Please help us keep it in good repair and to keep the site clean and safe.
 If you notice anything you feel needs attention, please let us know by telephone, or by sending a message on this site.
-In case of emergency, please call 911 (note: cell service is limited on site, and you may need to go closer to Seaside Drive to access cell service).
+In case of emergency, please call 911 (note: due to the remote area in which the site is located, cell service is severely limited or nonexistent).

 Caution: Be aware of bears and other animals

 Please note that volunteers at the Sheringham Point Heritage Lighthouse site have found bears enjoying the scenery and munching on the apples.
 Should you visit please use caution walking around the site.